petebrowne/massimo/examples/massimo/pages/configuration.md

 * It creates a custom [resource](/massimo/resources/).
 * It creates a custom helper method to access the custom resources.

-*Note the `if config.production?` block.
+*Note the `if config.environment.production?` block.
 This changes the configuration based on the environment setup in the command line.*

 config.yml